H-D Pre-2004 Sportster Vibration: How to Deal With It

 By Chuck Hawks

 I particularly like the powerful 1200cc Sportsters.
-Sportsters are quite versatile, and are an awful lot of fun to ride.
-However, pre-2004 XL's are not good bikes for long trips at freeway speeds, due to the vibration that makes itself evident somewhere between 60 and 70 MPH (depending on the individual bike and the rider's tolerance).
-This vibration comes from the solidly mounted engine/transmission unit, and is usually felt most in the handlebars, and to a lesser extent in the footpegs.
+Sportsters are quite versatile and are an awful lot of fun to ride, but pre-2004 XL's are not good bikes for long trips at freeway speeds, due to the vibration that makes itself evident somewhere between 60 and 70 MPH (depending on the individual bike and the rider's tolerance).
+This vibration comes from the solidly mounted engine/transmission unit.
+It is usually felt most in the handlebars and to a lesser extent in the footpegs.

 Any pre-2004 Sportster, and especially a 1200, does vibrate when you run much above 3000 rpm in 5th gear.
 I don't know how to eliminate that.
-But there are things you can do to control the vibration.
-Below are some approaches that usually work.
+However, there are things you can do to control the vibration.
+Following are some approaches that usually work.

 To ascertain the gearing you need, first take a test ride and note the rpm range where the bike cruises smoothly in 5th (top) gear.
 (Your bike must have a tachometer to do this.
 If it didn't come with a tach, now is the time to get one installed.)
 Then, using a gear chart, you can select the belt sprockets that will move the speed you want to cruise at into the rpm range you find tolerable.